Showing posts with label unclean. Show all posts

 The Difference Between Unclean and Abominable in the Bible | Land of Honey

 What is the difference between unclean and abominable?
 Scripture uses both of these words in Leviticus 11 and elsewhere in regards to animal flesh.
-It's important for believers to make a distinction between these two words in order to correctly understand Scripture.
+It's important for believers to make a distinction between these two words in order to correctly understand Scripture, and to understand Biblical eating guidelines.

 One argument you're likely to hear against following the Bible's laws concerning what we eat is that it's not sin to become unclean, and certain animals - like pigs and shellfish - are "just" unclean.
 The logic is if it's not sin to become unclean, it must be okay to eat something that makes you unclean.
 However this is not what Scripture says!